Funding a Greener Future

 Apply now to join the future of sustainability.

 Cities, municipalities and agencies that are interested in using innovative financing techniques to pilot resilience projects are encouraged to apply to the EIB Challenge.
 While green infrastructure proposals will be given preference, cities may also propose other resilience-related projects.
+We are currently requesting proposals, and EIBs will likely be issued in late 2018.

 On August 2nd, 2017, Neighborly and Quantified Ventures hosted a webinar on the EIB Challenge and provided additional details on the Request for Proposals.
 View the webinar above.